 Also, whereas black-box NLP tools normally have a fixed-order sequence of processing levels, NLP++ and VisualText (the NLP++ Graphical User Interface) allow for as many levels (and revisiting, mixing, and inserting levels, or “boxes”) as makes sense for your problem.

-But the most important reason that NLP++ (with VisualText) changes the game is because it finally frees companies and programmers from the burden of building or using inflexible tools for the task at hand.
+But the most important reason that NLP++, VisualText, and the conceptual grammar changes the game is because it finally frees companies and programmers from the burden of building or using inflexible tools for the task at hand.

 This has three implications: